ryanpmcg/WEPP-WQ/README.md

 Do not let this become an issue.
 Obviously poor conduct will result in a ban.

 ## Dependencies
-WEPP-WQ is completely original code and contains no dependencies.
+Aside from WEPP source code upon which WEPP-WQ is built, all code is the original work of Ryan P. McGehee and contains no dependencies.